compBiophyMete/Data-Analytics-Portfolio/Project-3:Web Scraping/README.md

 * scraping the "Language" and "Average Annual Salary" columns on the website
 * comparing paid salaries per programming language

-The main findings of this study were reported in the "Results and Discussion".
+The main findings of this study were reported in the "Results and Discussion" on Jupyer Notebook.